iarlopes/ViewReturnMapping/README.md

 Some util functions are provided in `util.py`.

+## Example script and Jupyter notebook

+A python script is provided in `example.py` as an example of the package usage.
+Additionally, a Jupyter notebook is also available in `ReturnMappingNotebook.ipynb`, with the corresponding output being provided in `ReturnMappingNotebook.pdf`.
+This Jupyter notebook is intended to be used for pedagogical purposes, in the framework of _Computational Plasticity_.
+The students can easily adjust the materials properties and strain/stress conditions to assess their impact on the inelastic behaviour.

 ## Usage
 A brief guide describing the usage of this package is presented in what follows.